 - Slim at 7.5mm thick

-The Huawei P Smart's job isn't to excite you like an iPhone X. It just needs to look and feel good enough to make spending 3-4 times the price seem silly.
+The Huawei P Smart's job isn't to excite you like an iPhone XS or even an Honor 10.
+It just needs to look and feel good enough to make spending 3-4 times the price seem silly.

 Huawei has done a good job of dressing up what is at best a mid-range construction as something high-end.
 Let's deal with the back first.